roman-milk/roman-milk.github.io/why-was-frank-avoiding-her.md

+===

- ****** Why Was Frank Avoiding Her ****** byJust_Plain_Bob© "Fuck me, fuck me hard" I moaned into his neck and he did.
+"Fuck me, fuck me hard" I moaned into his neck and he did.
 Did he ever!
 I came twice before he did and when he had spurted into me and pulled out I turned and cleaned him with my mouth -- something that my hubby had always wanted me to do, but that I never had.

  When I had licked our combined juices off of him I asked, "What next?"